OckermanSethGVSU/BioPII/documentation.md

-# Documentation for bio_PII
+# Documentation for BioPII

 This section likely isn't perfect, but I did my best to explain everything and provide helpful examples.

-To use the package include the following statement at the top of your file: `from Bio_PII import PII`
+To use the package include the following statement at the top of your file: `from BioPII import PII`

 ### SWA()